-Hillary Clinton returns -- and not a moment too soon
+Clinton returns -- and not a moment too soon

 - She will hold a rally in Greensboro, North Carolina, a key swing state

-(CNN)One of the last times the public saw Hillary Clinton, she was being helped into a van by her security detail, her knees buckling and body slouching over as she lost her balance.

-Four days after her near fainting spell, Clinton returns to the campaign Thursday -- with little room for another misstep.
+Greensboro, North Carolina (CNN)Hillary Clinton returned to the campaign trail Thursday, four days after her near fainting spell, with little room for another misstep.

+The moment she took the stage, Clinton addressed the topic that has overwhelmed headlines since Sunday: Her health.
+She acknowledged to the Greensboro, North Carolina, crowd that being forced to stay at home following her pneumonia diagnosis at such a crucial moment in the election wasn't easy to stomach.

+"As you may know, I recently had a cough that turned out to be pneumonia.
+I tried to power through it but even I had to admit that maybe a few days of rest would do me good," Clinton said, after walking out into a school gymnasium to James Brown's "I Got You (I Feel Good)."
+"I'm not great at taking it easy even under ordinary circumstances, but with just two months to go until Election Day, sitting at home was pretty much the last place I wanted to be."

-After grudgingly following her doctor's orders to slow down and rest to recuperate from pneumonia, and watching Donald Trump seize the spotlight and pull even or ahead in some key swing states such as Ohio, the Democratic presidential nominee has signaled she is eager to make a feisty comeback at a crucial moment in the election.
-Her overarching goal when she appears at a rally in North Carolina will be to steer the conversation away from the topic that has dominated the news cycle since Sunday: Her health.
+After grudgingly following her doctor's orders to slow down and rest to recuperate from pneumonia -- and watching Donald Trump seize the spotlight and pull even or ahead in some key swing states such as Ohio -- the Democratic presidential nominee has signaled she is eager to make a feisty comeback at a crucial moment in the election.

-Democratic strategist David Axelrod said Clinton has a simple task Thursday to move her campaign forward: "Be energetic and upbeat."
+One of the last times the public saw Clinton, she was being helped into a van by her security detail, her knees buckling and body slouching over as she lost her balance.

+Clinton said she spent the time at home reflecting, as she mused that "the campaign trail doesn't really encourage reflection."

 With less than two months until Election Day, polls have begun to tighten.
 In Clinton's absence, Trump and his surrogates were free to relentlessly attack the former secretary of state with relatively little pushback.
 Trump particularly zeroed in on Clinton's in artful comments from last Friday night, in which she described half of Trump's supporters as being in a "basket of deplorables."